Applications for Trimester 1 2022 open 24 November 2021.

 After the closing date, shortlisted applicants will be contacted and asked to provide the following additional supporting documents:

-- Two referees – one academic and one personal referee
+- Two referees – one academic and one professional/personal referee

 Applying for a scholarship isn’t just about meeting the eligibility criteria.

 It’s a good idea to think about why you want a scholarship, how it will help you and what you have to offer the Deakin community.